sebnitu/vrembem/docs/_packages/drawer.md

 ## drawer

 Drawers are composed using classes for styling and data attributes for JavaScript functionality.
-To link a drawer toggle to a drawer, use a unique identifier as the values for both of their respective data attributes.
-Close buttons are left value-less and should be placed inside the drawer element they're meant to close.
+To link a drawer toggle, open or close trigger to a drawer, use a unique identifier as the values for both the trigger and drawer's respective data attributes.
+Close buttons can be left value-less if placed inside a drawer element they're meant to close.

-* `data-drawer="[unique-id]"`
+- `data-drawer="[unique-id]"`
-* `data-drawer-toggle="[unique-id]"`
+- `data-drawer-toggle="[unique-id]"`
-* `data-drawer-close`
+- `data-drawer-open="[unique-id]"`
+- `data-drawer-close="[unique-id]"` (or value-less if inside drawer)

 {% include demo_open.html class_grid="grid_break" %}
 <div class="drawer__wrapper border radius">